Belle Meade, Tennessee: Government and politics

 According to the annual audit report ending June 30, 2017, the City of Belle Meade had total annual revenues of $6,191,617 and total annual operating expenses of $3,918,521.
 The city's total net position as of June 30, 2017, was $20,412,803.
 The city's primary sources of revenue are property taxes and state sales and income taxes.

 Belle Meade is part of State House District 56 for the Tennessee General Assembly.
 The city is part of State Senate District 20, with Heidi Campbell (politician) as the current state senator for the district.
 At the national level, Belle Meade is in Congressional District 5 in Tennessee, and Andy Ogles is the current representative for the district.

+Political makeup

+Belle Meade votes Republican in statewide elections and is one of the most Republican‑leaning incorporated cities in Davidson County.